Yash-DPhil-Research/.github/profile/README.md

 ## Hi there 👋

-I am a PhD student with the Visual Geometry Group at University of Oxford advised by Prof. Andrea Vedaldi, Prof. Andrew Zisserman, Joao Henriques and Iro Laina.
+I am **Yash Bhalgat**, and I am a PhD student with the Visual Geometry Group at University of Oxford advised by Prof. Andrea Vedaldi, Prof. Andrew Zisserman, Joao Henriques and Iro Laina.
 My research focus is 3D Computer Vision, Inverse Graphics and Unsupervised Learning.

 This organization shall host the code for all the research projects I pursue during my DPhil.